 It isn’t quite the same.
 That’s why it’s nearly restaurant style chicken madras.
 But it’s pretty close.
 And it’s a lot easier.
 Big, bold chicken madras flavour in a rich sauce.
 Sound like what you get in the restaurant?
 It is.

 The rest of the recipe follows lessons learned from restaurant style.
-Bloom the spices in oil, fry up the onion paste and add the chicken.
+Bloom the spices in oil.
+That’s important no matter what style you go with.
+Then all you have to do is fry up the onion paste and add the chicken.
 Simmer until the chicken is done.
-The resulting chicken madras will have you wondering why somebody didn’t think of this sooner.
-Try it.
-You will be very pleasantly surprised.
+Eat.
+Smile.

 You don't need to dive into full blown Indian restaurant style cooking to make an absolutely delicious chicken madras.